 Many of these qualities come as a result of cultivating ‘the hidden person of the heart,’ when we adorn ourselves with the precious ‘meek and quiet spirit’ (1Peter 3:3-4), and when we ‘put on’ those qualities listed in Colossians 3:12-14.

 These qualities are truly glorious to the Father!!
-Such spiritual clothing is dignified, beautiful, respectful, and noble!
+Such spiritual clothing is dignified, beautiful, respectful, excellent, and noble!
 And rightfully so, because these are part of the required clothing of the Bride of Messiah!